 One person must be nominated who will agree to be listed and contribute their support to the application.
-This person must be an established senior academic or clinician with a proven
+This person must be an established senior academic or clinician with a proven track record for research and mentorship.
+If the mentor is a senior academic within a HRB approved host institution in the Republic of Ireland, they may also fulfil the role of academic mentor for this grant.

-Add career mentor on system
+i.
+Add career mentor